 John Christopherson

-Born in Blackheath, London, in 1921, Christopherson began his working life at Shell-Mex House in 1938, a period when modern art started to be used in advertising.
-After a wartime illness, Christopherson worked at County Hall in London, choosing for his office wall a print of Paul Nash's Wood on the Downs and Nash's primaeval landscapes and magical moons, which were later to have a lasting influence on Christopherson's paintings.
+John Christopherson (1921–1996) was a painter of small, dreamlike townscapes and abstract works that marry apparent naïveté with quiet sophistication.
+Born in Blackheath, London, he began his working life at Shell-Mex House in 1938, a moment when modern art was entering advertising.
+After a wartime illness he moved to County Hall, where a print of Paul Nash’s Wood on the Downs—with its primaeval landscape and magical moon—left a lasting mark.

 Available